abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ### Step 2 - (Define Consts)

-We can create a folder-structure under the `BookStore.Domain.Shared` project like in the below image.
+We can create a folder-structure under the `BookStore.Domain.Shared` project like in the image below.

 ![Domain Shared File Structure](./domain-shared-file-structure.png)